authenticins/python-refactoring-exercise/README.md

 	- `Quality` increases by `2` when there are `10` days or less and by `3` when there are `5` days or less but
 	- `Quality` drops to `0` after the concert

-We have recently signed a supplier of conjured items.
-This requires an update to our system:

-- __"Conjured"__ items degrade in `Quality` twice as fast as normal items

 Just for clarification, an item can never have its `Quality` increase above `50`, however __"Sulfuras"__ is a legendary item and as such its `Quality` is `80` and it never alters.